FPGSchiba/visor-backend/README.md

 Headers: `X-VISOR-API-Key: {admin-token}` (The admin token is only accessible to VISOR Administrators)

-Return: VISOR API Response, with a body holding the activation token
+Return: VISOR API Response, with data holding the activation token

 Codes:
  + 400: Body missing